net-lisias-ksp/Principia/Principia-configuration-files.md

 ### The `principia_gravity_model` configuration
 The `principia_gravity_model` configuration consists of a sequence of `body` configuration nodes.

-A *nominal* `body` configuration node contains the following values.
+A *nominal* `body` configuration node contains the following values:
 - `name`: a required `string`.

   This is the [`name`](https://github.com/Kopernicus/kittopia-dumps/blob/e09154a/Configs/Bop.cfg#L7) of the celestial body whose gravity model is being defined.